itaylor/docker-vhoster/Readme.md

 ##  Changelog
+`0.2.3`: Republish of `0.2.2` which was somehow not being picked up?
 `0.2.2`: Fixes duplication of etc host content that can occur on initial start `0.2.1`: Fix host file to truncate when writing `0.2.0`: Allows multiple env vars to be used to determine host names to set.
 New default is `VIRTUAL_HOST,ETC_HOST` so either (or both) env vars can be used on containers to control the `etc/hosts` entries.
 Also adds additional handling to prevent race conditions writing to `/etc/hosts files`.
 Updates to build with Rust 1.60.